sonic-net/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 A saithrift server skeleton is linked to a libsai library to yield a saithrift API endoint, used by the test runner.

 The bmv2 simulator has a built-in P4Runtime server.
 A SAI-to-P4Runtime adaptor maps SAI API calls made to the libsai API, into P4Runtime API gRPC calls over a socket to the bmv2 endpoint.
 SAI object operations are thus converted into P4 entity operations.

-> **TODO** Verify that a gRPC interface is used, vs. an internal compiled interface.
+Note that dataplane configuration thus requires two socket-based RPC hops, because saithrift messages are translated into equivalent P4RT gRPC messages.

 The bmv2 simulator is bound to host veth ports at startup.
 These are "wired" to the software traffic generator using Linux bridging or similar.